 Here are a few ways to refinance your mortgage: Refinancing – If you have a loan you’ve had for a while, refinancing can be a great way to lower your interest rate and/or monthly payment.

 Registered Account – A registered account is a type of mortgage that’s approved through a special company.
 Home Equity Line of Credit – A home equity loan is a type of credit that allows you to make payments on your home, rather than a bank account.
-Adjustable-Rate – An adjustable rate is one that changes with the market rate.
+Adjustable Rate – An adjustable rate is one that changes with the market rate.

 Refinancing your mortgage is the process of withdrawing your existing mortgage loan into a new, shorter loan.
 Refinancing can be used to save money on interest over time and lower monthly payments.
 But before you refinance your mortgage, make sure you understand how it will affect your existing loan balance, your interest rate, and any extra fees that may apply.
+Dig into this article and find out does refinancing affect taxes.